autodiff/autodiff/docs/index.md

 # {{autodiff}}

-{{autodiff}} is a C++17 library that uses modern and advanced programming techniques to enable automatic computation of derivatives in an efficient and easy way.
+{{autodiff}} is a C++17 library that uses modern and advanced programming techniques to enable automatic computation of derivatives in an efficient, easy, and intuitive way.

-!!! attention

-    {{autodiff}} is planned to be a long-term maintained automatic differentiation project, with more and more algorithms being gradually implemented.
-Please have in mind, however, that {{autodiff}} is still in an earlier stage of development and breaking changes in API may be introduced to simplify its use and make it more intuitive and consistent with newer algorithms and number types.
 We welcome you to use {{autodiff}} and recommend us any improvements you think it is necessary.
+You may want to do so by chatting with us on our [Gitter Community Channel][gitter] and/or by making proposals by creating a [GitHub issue][issues].

 ## Demonstration